aetperf/aetperf.github.io/_posts/2021-04-01-Some-Pre-commit-git-hooks-for-Python.md

 pre-commit installed at .git/hooks/pre-commit
 ```

-Now we can try to run the hooks to check that everything is working and to initialize the whole process:
+Now we can try to run the hooks in order to check that everything is working and to initialize the whole process:

 ```bash
 $ pre-commit run --all-files